 The use of Microsoft software is subject to Microsoft's terms.
 You are responsible for complying with Microsoft licensing.
 This document is only a guide for your convenience and you are not entitled to rely on its descriptions and it does not constitute legal advice.
 If you have questions about your licensing or rights to Microsoft software, please consult your legal team, Microsoft, or your Microsoft reseller.
-This page was last updated on October 6, 2015 and was created based on the September 2015 Microsoft Product Terms.
+This page was last updated on March 30, 2017 and is up to date with current Microsoft Product Terms.

 On previously published Windows Server AMIs I followed the steps as documented here to enable enhanced networking.
 Do I still need to do this for Windows Server 2012 R2 AMIs?

 Amazon Web Services and Microsoft have worked together for many years, starting with AWS launching Windows Server based instances in 2008.
 AWS is a Gold Certified member of the Microsoft Partner Network and licensed to sell Microsoft software under the Services Provider License Agreement (SPLA).
 AWS is also an authorized license mobility partner.
 Over the years, AWS and Microsoft have collaborated to make Windows and its associated workloads available in the AWS cloud.
 Microsoft and AWS have mutual customers running Windows workloads on AWS today, including Dole Foods, Hess Corporation, and Lionsgate.
 In addition, AWS has released Microsoft-specific technologies that allow users to manage and optimize Windows applications in AWS – such as AWS tools for Windows PowerShell, AWS Management Pack for Microsoft System Center, and AWS Diagnostics for Microsoft Windows Server.